CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly defines its scope (React Native performance optimization), lists specific concrete capabilities and metrics, and provides explicit trigger conditions via the 'Applies to' clause.
-The description uses appropriate third-person voice and includes a rich set of domain-specific trigger terms that developers would naturally use.
+This is an excellent skill description that clearly defines its scope (React Native performance optimization), lists specific concrete capabilities and areas of expertise, and provides explicit trigger conditions via the 'Applies to' clause.
+The rich set of domain-specific technical terms ensures both accurate skill selection and low conflict risk with other skills.

 DimensionReasoningScore